PierrunoYT/rubiks-cube-3d/README.md

 - **Standard Color Scheme**: Red, Orange, White, Yellow, Green, Blue
 - **Full Controls**: Rotate any face clockwise or counter-clockwise
 - **Color Picker Tool**: Select colors and click on cube faces to customize them
+- **Solution Finder**: Get step-by-step instructions to solve the cube
+  - Shows each move in standard notation (R, L', U, etc.)
+  - Execute moves one at a time or auto-solve
+  - Works with scrambled and manually manipulated cubes
 - **Move Tracking**: Displays move counter and enables solve functionality
 - **Scramble Function**: Randomize the cube with 20 moves
 - **Solve Function**: Automatically reverse all moves to return to the solved state